awslabs/duvet/design/witness/decisions.md

 Improving identification of which obligation failed is follow-up work (Open Question 2), never a reason to weaken the verdict.

+**The boundary of the claim, stated so it is not over-read:** discharge under this decision eliminates vacuity at **witness granularity** — every act of checking T claims must reach I.
+Vacuity *below* witness granularity is not caught at Consulted
+strength: Decision 7's running example (T on ensures #2, I inside loop 1's body) passes, because the whole obligation's elaboration consults the entire body.
+What P1 delivers is precisely "no test annotation binds a witness whose consulted closure misses I" — and the gap between that and full "no vacuous pairings" is the gap the `strength` field reserves room for (needed-semantics, Decision 7 Option B, deferred).
+The feature ships with this boundary documented rather than blocking on closing it.

 Consequences:
-- P1/W1 restated with the universal quantifier;
+- P1/W1 carry the universal quantifier;
-  P4/W4 (monotonicity) restated in the inverted direction;
-  the Phase 4 proofs are redone against the new statements.
+  P4/W4 (monotonicity) is stated as the two facts in Decision 4 (nonemptiness monotone increasing, universal clause monotone decreasing); the Phase 4 proofs are done against those statements.
 - Per-witness ✓/✗ reporting (formerly proposed as a footnote on ∃-passes) becomes the **diagnosis attached to failures**: the report MUST list every bound witness with its per-witness